 Root veg, sweet leeks and lentils provide the bulk of this epic vegetarian cottage pie, with porcini mushrooms, rosemary and a dollop of Marmite for extra depth of flavour, finished off with creamy mash topping.

 This tomato and gigante bean bake, packed with filling beans cooked in a tomato sauce and topped with plenty of melted cheese is insanely delicious and best served for a crowd with plenty of garlic bread to mop up the juices.

 Creamy, luxurious and comforting, this is the epitome of good French cooking – beautiful free-range chicken cooked in a cream and wine sauce with smoky dried morels.
 This is a taster of the rich, homely and flavour-packed French dishes that Rick showcases in Secret France.

-This epic Pad Thai is yet another of Meera's vegan twists on a classic Asian dish from her cookbook EAST.
+This epic Pad Thai is yet another of Meera's vegan twists on a classic Thai dish from her cookbook EAST.
 With a zingy peanut butter sauce, tofu, rice noodles, purple sprouting broccoli and plenty of chilli and extra lime, this is a wonderful reinvention of a favourite.

 With a hazelnut crunch base, and orange and rosemary flavours, this rich and decadent tart is the perfect finisher for a special dinner – serve with lightly whipped cream.

 Scotch Bonnets, thyme, allspice, dark soy sauce and ginger form the basis of Ainsley's jerk marinade, slathered onto spatchcocked chicken and grilled over hot coals for a lip-smacking taste of summer.